brightdata/bright-data-sdk-js/README.md

 import { bdclient } from 'brightdata';

 const client = new bdclient({
-    api_token: 'your-token'
+    apiKey: 'your_api_key_here',
 });
 ```

-## Getting Your API Token
+## Getting Your API Key

 1. Sign up at [brightdata.com](https://brightdata.com/), and navigate to your dashboard
 2. Create or access your API credentials
-3. Copy your API token and use it in your code or .env file
+3. Copy your API key and use it in your code or .env file

 ## Development